Skip to main content Skip to accessibility

 The Carbon Neutral Roadmap sets out Jersey’s pathway to net zero.
 It outlines the policies that will help us to meet the net zero ambition.

 To become net zero by 2050 we need to phase out the use of almost all petrol and diesel vehicles from the Island’s roads.
-More information on Jersey's greenhouse gas emissions can be found on the greenhouse gas emissions webpage.
+More information can be found on Jersey's greenhouse gas emissions webpage.

-The Carbon Neutral Roadmap contains policies that will help us change the way we travel around This includes policies to:
+The Carbon Neutral Roadmap contains policies that will help us change the way we travel.
+This includes policies to:

 • speed up the adoption of electric vehicles, including subsidising buying them